 The tradition of Tantrism may be considered as intertwined with the Vedic tradition.
 The sources of written Tantric tradition are the agama which consists of four parts describing jnana, yoga, kriya and charya.
 Elements of Tantrism exist in Shaiva, Vaishnava, Ganapatya, Shaurya and Shakta forms.
 The basic ideas of Tantra as a philosophy are found in the Rig Veda.
 Tantrism is a build-up of various resources to change mundane into super mundane.
 There are some hymns and use of mystic words during the Rig Vedic period which proves the origin of Tantra.

 Relation to Yoga

-Yoga and Tantrism are contrary they intersect as some philosophies and goals are common.
+Tantra refers to an esoteric yogic tradition that developed on the Indian subcontinent from the middle of the 1st millennium onwards in both Hinduism and Buddhism.
+Yoga and Tantrism are contrary and they intersect as some philosophies and goals are common.
 Osho during his discourse on Vijnana Bhairava Tantra differentiate between Yoga and Tantrism by saying, "Yoga is suppression with awareness; tantra is indulgence with awareness.

 Relation to Indian Puranas